Campen Castle

 Campen Castle (Burg Campen) is a partially standing lowland castle built in the late 13th century in Flechtorf, a town within the municipality of Lehre, Lower Saxony.

 Description

 The castle is located on an slightly elevated plateau just south of the historic Flechtorf town center.
 It lies between the Schunter River and a small canal used to transport water for a mill and was also surrounded by a moat.
 The size of the plateau was about 80 m by 100 m from the northwest corner to the southwest corner.
-A description from 1754 indicate the main part of the castle was shaped like an irregular hexagon.
+A description from 1754 indicates the main part of the castle was shaped like an irregular hexagon.
 The grounds also included a cavalier house, gatehouse, pleasure garden and prison.
 On the plateau, only a few remaining structures of the former castle have been preserved.
 Part of the royal house dating to the 16th century, built by Duke Wilhelm the Younger, which has a stone ground floor and an attached half-timbered structure, is still standing.
 Around 1800, much of the castle building was demolished.